LedgerHQ/btchip-python/README.md

 License
 -------

-  GPL v2 for all code submitted
+  GPL v2 for all standalone code submitted - project license for integrated code